ECHOEProject/echoe/doc/documentation.md

 ## Citing ECHOE

 Although any representation of an ECHOE version is derived from the underlying XML transcription, most users will want to cite the online edition.
-Please keep in mind that (1) the data are subject to rolling updates, lending relevance to the date of access; and (2) any one transcription may be rendered with different display settings, so that one and the same version or excerpt may be quoted in a range of realizations.
+Please keep in mind that (1) the data are subject to rolling updates, lending relevance to the date of access; and (2) any one transcription may be rendered with different display settings, so that one and the same version or excerpt may be quoted in a range of realizations.^[We advise against quoting the text produced by the [sample CSS stylesheet](https://github.com/ECHOEProject/echoe/blob/main/misc/style.css) included in the XML corpus release, among other things because CSS is not equipped to render internode XML spacing.]
 We recommend users feed their citation managers the following values:

 ```bibtex
 @online{echoe,